Arraying/Arraying/README.md

 # Welcome to my profile! 👋

-I'm a JVM Runtime Engineer at Oracle, meaning I contribute to HotSpot for the [OpenJDK project](https://openjdk.org).
+I'm a software engineer and contributor to the HotSpot JVM as part of [OpenJDK](https://openjdk.org).
 Before that, I studied at KTH Royal Institute of Technology (MSc) and TU Delft (BSc).

-I generally have an interest in programming languages.
-Some things I've sidequested in are:
+I like interesting proglems.
+Some domains I've main & side-quested in are:
+- ☕ Programming languages & their implementations
+- 🏗️ Platforms, infrastructure & reliability, incl.
+DevOps
 - 🕸️ Distributed systems
 - 🏎️ High performance computing
 - ✨ Artificial intelligence